-If someone commits an act deemed immediately threatening and/or dangerous, certain College administrators, including designated members of the Public Safety Department and On-Call Administrators, can immediately affect an interim suspension from the College.
+If an individual or individuals commit an act deemed immediately threatening and/or dangerous, designated College administrators, including management of the Public Safety Department and On-Call Administrators, can immediately affect an interim suspension from the College.
 When serious violations of the law occur, the College alerts the Bergen County Sheriff's Office, whose members can affect an arrest.
-Criminal court charges may then result in addition to campus judicial system proceedings.
-Students are strongly urged to report crimes and violations of College policy, so they and their fellow students are protected to the maximum extent possible.
+Criminal court charges may result in addition to campus judicial system proceedings.
+Students and employees are strongly urged to report crimes and violations of College policy, so that the entire College Community are protected to the maximum extent possible.